ibanez195/game_of_life/README.md

   Starting speed.
 Integer from 0-10
 - -f FILE

+  Use a text file as a starting state
   Text file should be formatted as a rectangle of 1s and 0s with 1s representing a live cell e.g.
 ```
   1111111111